| |

 known as the Agent Orange controversy, has been a shameful saga of deception, aimed at concealing information from Vietnam

+veterans and their families.
 Due to persistent digging by Vietnam veterans and others, some information

 has been uncovered over the past three decades.
 The United States Department of Veterans Affairs now accepts a link between